w3c-social/activitypump/implementation-reports/TEMPLATE-WIP.md

 * [ ] - MAY? - "The HTTP GET method may be dereferenced against an object's id property to retrieve the activity."
   * [ ] - MUST - presents the ActivityStreams object representation in response to application/ld+json; profile="https://www.w3.org/ns/activitystreams#"
   * [ ] - SHOULD - presents the ActivityStreams representation in response to application/activity+json as wel
+  * Deleted Object retrieval
+    * [ ] SHOULD respond with 410 Gone to requests for deleted objects
+    * [ ] Response body SHOULD be Object of type Tombstone.
+  * Never existed objects
+    * [ ] SHOULD respond with 404 status code
+  * [ ] SHOULD fail requests which do not pass their authorization checks with the appropriate HTTP error code, or the 403 Forbidden error code where the existence of the object is considered private.